jarivas/nap/README.md

 # Nap PHP Framework

-An extremly simple rest PHP framework, also is the base of other of my projects like CV Manager
+An extremely simple rest PHP framework, also is the base of other of my projects like CV Manager